 Faces of the Campaign is an ongoing series featuring our key organizers and stakeholders involved in “Put A Price On It, D.C.”
 Our coalition of nearly 50 organizations is comprised of racial justice activists, union workers, health advocates, moms, dads, kids, retirees, and business-owners alike.
-Mark Rakhmilevich is a key organizer with the campaign.
+Mark Rakhmilevich, Member Services Assistant with Green America, is a key organizer with the campaign.
 Here’s his story.

-Why does the campaign to put a price on carbon in DC and rebate the revenue matter to you?
+Why does the campaign to put a price on carbon in DC matter to you?

 What was your biggest accomplishment on this campaign?